muskanr3/Greddiit/README.md

 # Greddiit
-A replica of the social media app reddiit.
+A replica of the social media app reddit.
 Made with MERN stack.